-Darine Hotait is a fiction writer and film director.
-She has written & directed numerous short films that screened at top festivals such as HBO's Outfest and received multiple Best Short Fiction awards.
-Her films were acquired and broadcasted on Sundance TV, AMC Networks, BBC Channel & Shorts International.
+Darine Hotait is a fiction writer, film director and the founder of Cinephilia Productions in New York.
+She has written & directed a number of short films that screened at reputable international festivals and received multiple Best Fiction Film awards.
+Her films were acquired and broadcasted on Sundance TV, AMC Networks, BBC Channel, OSN & Shorts International.

 She has published numerous science fiction short stories and stage plays.
 Her literary work has appeared in various publications in print and online, as well as in curated art exhibitions in New York, Berlin and London.